 The cultural symbols, which are an essential part of our parallel journey, were gifted to us in 2017 by Piikani Elder Reg Crowshoe, Hon.
 LLD'01.

 The symbols are reflective of Indigenous pictographs and petroglyphs from sacred archeological sites in the prairie provinces, and are understood from within a specific Indigenous cultural context that is distinct from contemporary or post-colonial interpretations.

 To further its goal of Indigenization on campus, UCalgary owns two teepees for pedagogy and ceremony.

 The teepee designs were gifted by Piikuni Elder Reg Crowshoe, Hon.
 LLD'01, and were painted on to the teepees by students, faculty, staff, volunteers and community members at Campfire Chats, National Indigenous Peoples Day, June 21, 2018.

 Interested in using a teepee for teaching, learning or ceremony?
 Contact Elissa Twoyoungmen, Indigenous Cultural Education and Protocol Specialist.

-In 2018, Bearspaw Elder Rod Hunter gifted UCalgary with an Honour Song called UCalgary Honour Song, which was recorded with his drum group, Eya-Hey Nakoda.
-The Honour Song is performed or played at all at major institutional events and at convocation.
+In 2018, Bearspaw Elder Rod Hunter gifted UCalgary with a song called UCalgary Honour Song, which was recorded with his drum group, Eya-Hey Nakoda.
+The UCalgary Honour Song is performed or played at all at major institutional events and at convocation.